Skip to main content

 The composition cap

-At most one content-mutating mechanic per request.Mutating mechanics — M3 compress, M7 context prune, M8 structured output — can compose quality risk exponentially when stacked.
-If M7 trims 2% of quality and M8 schema-forces another 3%, the request that survives both isn't losing 5% — it can lose 15-25% because the prompt has been weakened twice.
+At most one content-mutating mechanic per request.Mutating mechanics.
+M3 compress, M7 context prune, M8 structured output.
+Can compose quality risk exponentially when stacked.
+If M7 trims 2% of quality and M8 schema-forces another 3%, the request that survives both isn't losing 5%.
+It can lose 15-25% because the prompt has been weakened twice.

 The proxy enforces this as a hard mutex with priority M7 > M3 > M8.
 When two mutating candidates qualify on the same request, the higher-priority one fires and the lower one short-circuits.
-Auto-route (M1) is also locked off whenever any mutating candidate is present — we never compound model reduction with content reduction.
+Auto-route (M1) is also locked off whenever any mutating candidate is present.
+We never compound model reduction with content reduction.

 The quality SLA